 From here you can mosy back down into the downtown and Old Town area to finish anything on your list from the first day.

-Of course, we expect you’re going to want to come back to Portland to finish everything on your itinerary.
+Of course, we expect you’re going to want to come back to the city to finish everything on your Portland itinerary.

 But at least we’ll give you the best the city has to offer in such a short amount of time!